Know Before You Go

 - Pack properly.

 - Bring your travel and health insurance information and have it handy at all times.
-Also, pack enough medication sufficient for the duration of the cruise/Land+Sea Journeys & Cruises.
-Keep it with you at all times and remember to leave all medication in its original container.
+In the event of unexpected travel delays and emergencies, pack enough prescription medication for at least 2 weeks beyond the length of your travel itinerary.
+Keep it with you at all times and if possible, leave all medication in its original container, and carry a list of the prescription names, dosage amounts and times taken for all medications.
 It is also a good idea to bring your prescription for eye glasses or contacts.

-- Both casual and Gala attire will be essential during your cruise.
+- Both casual and dressy attire will be essential during your cruise.
 For more detailed information, please see the PACKING ADVICE AND CLOTHING sections.

 - Leave copies of your passport, electronic airline tickets, traveler checks and any credit cards you plan to use with a family member or trusted friend.